shobhitsarin/TGA_microservices/README.md

 > ## Logging

 Logs can be added via logger function from `utils/logger.js`.
 Using winston logger for the logging.
 By default, console logging is enabled and file logging is disabled but this can be changed by using the config.

+> ## Husky

+Husky is used to prevent any eslint error while committing the code

+> ## Custom-env

+Custom env is used to set the environmental variables and the respective .env file will get loaded depending on env you set.

+> ## mongodb-memory-server

+It is a package that spins up a real MongoDB server.
+It enables us to start a mongod process that stores data in memory.
+In-memory databases are spun up, ran, and closed in the application's main memory itself.
+Making them fast as they never touch the hard-drive, and are fit for testing as they are destroyed instantly upon closing.
+A config file is created `/config/dbHandler.js` for this.